billyc/keyboard/README.md

 As a software dev, I need all the brackets and punctuation on the US keyboard layout at my fingertips.
 But I live in Berlin, so I also need to type in German!
 Typing in German is pretty easy if you switch to the International keyboard, but then all the punctuation ends up in weird places, not to mention always getting Z and Y wrong.

 This keyboard layout can do it all.
-It's based on the US layout, and uses key combinations using the `semicolon` key to trigger the accented letters that I need here in Germany.
+It's based on the US layout, and uses key combinations using the **semicolon key** `;` to trigger the accented letters that I need here in Germany.

 <p style="padding: 1rem 1rem; background-color: white">
 Why German and Turkish?
 Well first of all, because I live in Berlin!
 English, German, and Turkish are the three most common languages spoken in Berlin, probably in that order ;-) so it makes sense to have one keyboard that does all three.<br/>